chriserafi/nexus-electric/README.md

 This project aims to provide a web-based elecricity market data management platform, which will allow users to download, analyze and visualize open datasets from the [ENTSO-E Transparency Platform](https://transparency.entsoe.eu) via RESTful Web APIs.

-## :question: Project Description

-This project aims to provide a web-based elecricity market data management platform, which will

-allow users to download, analyze and visualize open datasets from the [ENTSO-E Transparency Platform](https://transparency.entsoe.eu) via RESTful Web APIs.

 _This repository hosts the [Software Engineering](https://courses.softlab.ntua.gr/softeng/2019b/) assignment for NTUA Course "Software Engineering" (Fall 2019)._